 I shall use the information provided herein for my own personal scholarly research and educational use.
 I may make up to one copy per screen display of the information.
 Other than for interlibrary loan purposes, I shall not forward, transfer, or otherwise knowingly distribute or provide access to the content contained herein or any portions thereof.
 I ACKNOWLEDGE THAT THE INFORMATION PROVIDED THROUGH THIS SERVICE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF PERFORMANCE OR MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, OR WARRANTIES AS TO THE ACCURACY OR COMPLETENESS OF THE CONTENT PROVIDED HEREIN.

 We guarantee member satisfaction.
 If AIAA members wish to cancel their subscription(s) at any time, notify our customer service department at 800.639.2422 or 703.264.7500.
-We will refund the payment for all issues not yet shipped.
+We will refund the payment for all issues not yet delivered.
 Cancellation of library prepaid subscriptions will not be accepted after the subscription year has begun.
-Adjustments to delivery format will be made through 31 March of the year; no adjustments after that date.

-Claims for undelivered issues will be honored up to four months after the mailing date.
-Thereafter the single copy price will be charged for replacements, if available.
-Send your request for missing issues to firstname.lastname@example.org.
+All technical journals transitioned to online-only delivery in January 2019.
+Print journal issues published before 2019 may be purchased at the single-copy price, subject to availability.
+Claims for undelivered issues of Aerospace America will be honored up to four months after the mailing date.
+Thereafter the single-copy price will be charged for replacements, if available.
+Inquiries about issue availability and price should be directed to email@example.com.

 Conference Proceedings, Software, and Electronic Documents